nikolai2111/STM32G474_Black-Pill_v3.0_HAL-Template/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
+The licenses of ST remain the same.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>